Maxdgf/HTML-CSS-Calculator/README.md

 # HTML-CSS-Calculator
-вёрстка калькулятора с использованием css и html
+layout of the calculator using css and html